noevazz/learning_math_for_AI/units/algebra.md

 ![x_plus_y_equals_9.png](../media/img/x_plus_y_equals_9.png)

-The spot where the line intersects the x- or -axis is called `intercept`.
+The spot where the line intersects the x- or y-axis is called `intercept`.
 Using these spots are a practical way to draw the equation, therefore you only need to find (0,y) and (0,y):

 ```
 Find y in (0,y):